Tortoise vs the Hare – Islet Transplantation vs Technology

 Since the discovery of insulin in 1921, the speed of technological advancement is propitious.
 Progress in the field has drastically altered the lives of patients with T1D by implementing safer and faster insulin analogs, insulin pump therapy and improved glucose monitoring.

 Insulin can be sub-categorized as short and long-acting insulin analogs where their chemical structure determines the time glucose is absorbed.
 Long acting insulin mimics the body’s natural tendency to release constant insulin, also known as the “basal rate.”
 Commercialized long-acting insulins such as Humalin® or Novolin ® can last in the bloodstream for up to 18 hours, whereas Lantus ®, Levemir® or Toujeo® can be present for 24- 30 hours.
 Moreover, short-acting insulin acts as an immediate therapeutic response for glycemic response, also known as a “bolus.”
-Commercialized products such as Humalog ® and Novolog ® start working within 15 minutes and last in the bloodstream for up to 5 hours.
-Fiasp ® is a new short-acting insulin that starts to work within 2.5 minutes, eliminating the need for a pre-meal bolus.
+Commercialized products such as Humalog ® and Novolog ® start working within 15 minutes and last in the bloodstream for up to five hours.
+Fiasp ® is a new short-acting insulin that starts to work within two and a half minutes, eliminating the need for a pre-meal bolus.
 Another option is inhalable insulin that is rapidly absorbed known as Afrezza®, but inhaled insulins have not become established mainstream therapy.

 Continuous Glucose Monitoring (CGM)